Linpopp/TPR_Hint_Generator/README.md

 WotH:

-1 - Define a list of important items
+1 - Definition of a list of important items

-2 - The script loops through the spheres in the spoiler log, and for each match with the list and the item names in them, it puts the related checks for that item into an "important" group.
+2 - The script goes through the spoiler log spheres, and for each match with the item names of the important items list,
+    it puts the checks related to this item in an "important" group, excluding the always sometimes checks to avoid redundancy

-3 - Create a dictionary that stores for each game check the "zone it is associated with" (I based this on the gdoc)
+3 - Creation of a dictionary which stores for each check of the game the zone which is attached to it,
+    (I used the gdoc for this)

-4 - For each check in the important zones list, the script will look at the zone that corresponds to that check and bring it up in a list
+4 - For each check of the list of important zones, the script will look at the zone that corresponds to this check and
+    to this check and put it in a list

-5 - It selects 3 randomly.
+5 - It selects 3 at random.

-Barren:
+Barren :

 1 - The script stores all the zone names in a list

 2 - It creates the variable that will store the barren zones

-3 - It puts all the content of the zone list in this variable, excluding the WotH zones
+3 - It puts in this variable all the content of the list of zones, I exclude from this variable the
+    zones WotH

-4 - It creates a variable that lists all the dungeon names
+4 - It creates a variable which lists all the names of dungeons

-5 - It excludes from this variable the dungeons required to have the list of barren dungeons
+5 - Exclude from this variable the dungeons required to have the list of barren dungeons

-6 - It excludes from the Barren zone variable the content of the barren dungeon variable
+6 - Exclude from the Barren zones variable the content of the Barren dungeons variable

-7 - It selects 2 randomly.
+7 - It selects 2 at random

 Always: